-1. A bad news event most often becomes a PR disaster because the company bungles its initial public response.
+1. An otherwise manageable bad news event becomes a PR disaster usually because the company bungles its initial response.

-Coming out the gate, United Airlines CEO Oscar Munoz threw gasoline on an already raging fire by apologizing “for having to re-accommodate these passengers” -- ignoring that millions of people around the world were watching with jaw-dropping outrage the phone videos of Chicago airport security men violently dragging the non-violent, 69-year-old Dr. Dao down the aisle while other shocked passengers screamed to stop.
+United Airlines CEO Oscar Munoz threw gasoline on an already raging fire by apologizing “for having to re-accommodate these passengers” -- ignoring that millions of people around the world were watching with outrage the phone videos of Chicago airport security men violently dragging a non-violent, 69-year-old doctor down the aisle while other passengers screamed to stop.

-Consider how things might have played out if United's leader had instead come out seething with the same fury, demanding immediate answers as if it had been his own father dragged down the aisle, breaking his nose and knocking out teeth.
+Consider how things might have played out had United's leader instead come out seething with fury, demanding immediate answers as if it had been his own father dragged down the aisle, breaking his nose and knocking out teeth.

-United's first response epitomizes a reputation risk that exists at many good companies, the ones that engage their publics as stakeholders.
-Yet in the first hours after a bad news event, many of those same companies suddenly treat their stakeholders as liabilities -- threats to be mitigated by dancing around the issue with words that say nothing and admit even less.
+United's first response epitomizes a reputation risk that exists at many good companies.
+In first hours after a bad news event, many of those same companies suddenly treat their stakeholders as liabilities -- threats to be mitigated by dancing around the issue with words that say nothing and admit even less.

-This is where a company's PR problem mostly likely becomes it's PR crisis.
+This is where a PR problem mostly likely becomes a raging PR crisis.

-2. The cost of a PR crisis is ultimately determined by your company’s readiness to respond to situations that nobody saw coming.
+2. The cost of a PR crisis is ultimately determined by your company’s ability to respond to situations that nobody saw coming.

-Being the third-largest airline in the world, United Airlines has at its beck and call a global army of crisis-savvy experts in law, risk, reputation management and strategic communications.
-That the company shot itself in the foot so quickly and severely underscores how difficult it can be to manage PR emergencies in real time.
+United Airlines has at its beck and call a global army of crisis-savvy experts in law, risk, reputation management and strategic communications.
+That the company shot itself in the foot so severely underscores how difficult it can be to manage PR emergencies in real time.